microsoft/CameraTraps/classification/TUTORIAL.md

     cd $CAMERATRAPS_DIR/data_management/databases/classification

 We will now use `make_classification_dataset.py` to generate the dataset.
 The script will create two output directories, one for a COCO-style classification dataset and one for a tfrecords output.
 While we actually only need the tfrecords output, it is recommended to create a COCO-style dataset as well.
-It allows for analyzing the created data and also contains the detected bounding boxes for each image.
+It is necessary for analyzing the created data and also contains the detected bounding boxes for each image.
 We will define the location of both output folders by running

     COCO_STYLE_OUTPUT=/data/serengeti_cropped_coco_style
     TFRECORDS_OUTPUT=/data/serengeti_cropped_tfrecords